Xemin0/PINNproj/README.md

 and the Physics Equation (Lorentz force)
 $$m\ddot{X} = q(E + \dot{X}\times B)$$

-**Here, we will use an MLP of 8 hidden layers for 30 neurons each, input size 1 and output size at 4**
+**Here, we will use an MLP of 8 hidden layers each of 30 neurons, with input size of 1 and output size of 4**

 ## Challenges
 PINN is essentially a DeepLearning based method.
 Itself does not strictly abides by the Physics Laws, therefore conventional analytical and numerical techniques to solve the ODE (dynamics) may not apply.
 Some issues and challenges in applying PINN to this specific problem include: